 After years of holiday gatherings, family meals, and funeral dinners, I learned a secret of the ages.
 Everyone takes the very first item in a buffet line.
 It’s typically the first dish emptied to the bottom.
 Don’t fumble the ball on the line, be smart about how you arrange the food at your Super Bowl party.

 Place more affordable items (bonus points if you place the healthier options there, too) at the head of the line.
 Keep the more expensive items at the very end.
 You’re not hoarding the best stuff, you’re just using smarts and strategy to make the food last.

 Every year, I print out Super Bowl Bingo cards for those fans who are less than enthusiastic about the actual game.
 They can watch the commercials looking for the squares on their cards and still feel like part of the action.
 Whether you play just for fun or add a prize is up to you.

-And if you need a good belly laugh, go ahead and Google the Super Bowl Shuffle to watch the video.
-Classic.
+And if you need a good belly laugh, go ahead and Google the Super Bowl Shuffle to watch the video-it’s a Classic.

 Ever feel like you just can't keep up?
 Our Living Well Starter Guide will show you how to start streamlining your life in just 3 simple steps.
 It's a game changer--get it free for a limited time!

 If you love this resource, be sure to check out our digital library of helpful tools and resources for cleaning faster, taking control of your budget, organizing your schedule, and getting food on the table easier than ever before.